-- Buildings which are ancillary to animal boarding or training establishments, animal shelters and/or rural industries. - Garages or carports ancillary to a dwelling.
+- Buildings which are ancillary to animal boarding or training establishments and/or rural industries.
+These are dealt with by Part D, Chapter 9 of the DCP. - Garages or carports ancillary to a dwelling.
+These are dealt with by Part D Chapter 1 of the DCP.